qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

    :header: "Function", "Description"
    :widths: auto

-   "hash", "Creates a hash (a string hex value) from a string with a given method" "md5", "Creates a md5 hash from a string"
+   "hash", "Creates a hash (a string hex value) from a string with a given method (md4, md5, sha1, sha256, sha512, keccak_512...)"
+   "md5", "Creates a md5 hash from a string"
    "sha256", "Creates a sha256 hash from a string" "to_date", "Converts a string into a date object"